SSWConsulting/SSW.People.Profiles/Ivan-Porta/Ivan-Porta.md

 linkedin:  "https://www.linkedin.com/in/ivanporta/"
 skype:  "ivan.porta.web_1"

-quote:  "It\'s not a bug, It\'s an undocumented feature! "
+quote:  "It's not a bug, It's an undocumented feature! "
 ---

 ​​​​​​​​​​​​​Ivan is an imaginative and passionate **Software Developer** based in SSW's Melbourne office.